sonertari/PFFW/README.md

 - Prepares the webif and config packages and the site install set.
 - And finally creates the iso or img file for the amd64 or the arm64 arch.

 However, the source tree has links to OpenBSD install sets and packages, which should be broken, hence need to be fixed when you first obtain the sources.
 Make sure you see those broken links now.
-So, before you can run the create scripts, you need to do a couple of things:
+So, before you can run the create script, you need to do a couple of things:

 - Install sets:
 	+ Obtain the sources of OpenBSD.
-	+ Patch the OpenBSD sources using the `patch-*` files under `openbsd/pffw`.
+	+ Patch the OpenBSD sources using the `patch-*` files under `openbsd/utmfw`.
+Note that PFFW uses a symlink to the openbsd folder in the UTMFW sources.
 	+ Create the UTMFW secret and public key pair to sign and verify the SHA256 checksums of the install sets, and copy them to their appropriate locations.
 The installation iso and img files of PFFW use the same install sets as UTMFW, hence the same secret key.
 If you want to use a different key pair, you should change the references to the UTMFW key pair in the source code as well.
 	+ Build an OpenBSD release, as described in [release(8)](https://man.openbsd.org/release) or [faq5](https://www.openbsd.org/faq/faq5.html).
 	+ Copy the required install sets to the appropriate locations to fix the broken links in the sources.